-International Max Planck Research School for Interface Controlled Materials for Energy Conversion
+International Max Planck Research School for Sustainable Metallurgy - from Fundamentals to Engineering Materials

-The school is a cooperative effort from three Max Planck Institutes and two universities all located in North Rhine-Westphalia in the west of Germany.
+The school is a cooperative effort from two Max Planck Institutes and two universities all located in North Rhine-Westphalia in the west of Germany.

 After the successful completion the doctoral degree is conferred by one of the partner universities.
-In addition the graduates receive a certificate by the IMPRS-SurMat.
+In addition, the graduates receive a certificate by the IMPRS SusMet.

 Follow us to learn more about our international doctoral programme!
 Click here!